ansible/ansible-documentation/docs/docsite/rst/plugins/shell.rst

 or by putting it in one of the shell plugin directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.

-.. warning:: You should not alter which plugin is used unless you have a setup in which the default ``/bin/sh`` is not a POSIX compatible shell or is not available for execution.
+.. warning:: You should not alter which plugin is used unless you have a setup in which the default ``/bin/sh`` is not a POSIX-compatible shell or is not available for execution.

 .. _using_shell: